Beauty SEO Tips

 superdrug articleOne of superdrugs.com’s top-performing articles targets the term “nail shapes” which gets around 22.2k searches per month for the exact match term and a total volume of 559.3k per month with all variations included.

-From the above examples, what’s common is the brand’s top blog pages focus on high-commercial intent keywords via how-to’s or informative advice posts.
-It’s important for every brand to develop original, shareable, engaging content that gets linked automatically because of its value.
+From the above examples, what’s common is that the brand’s top blog pages focus on high-commercial intent keywords with useful formats like tutorials, comparisons, or beauty advice.
+These posts get visibility, backlinks, and conversions because they deliver value.

 STEP 3: Perform a Technical SEO Site Audit